ai2cm/pace/README.md

 gcloud auth configure-docker
 ```

 Next, you can download the test data for the dynamical core and the physics tests.
-If you prefer to download test data from the FTP server, use `make USE_FTP=yes get_test_data` instead and this will avoid fetching from a GCP storage bucket.

 ```shell
 cd fv3core